cybertaxonomy/cdm-dataportal/README.md

 php -r "unlink('composer-setup.php');"
 ~~~

-The above comamnds fails with: "Installer corrupt"?
+The above commands fails with "Installer corrupt"?
 Please update the corresponding command with the new one from http//getcomposer.org/download/.
 It is **important not use use a version > 1.*!**

-**Install drush 8**

-Please refer to the [official installation guide](https://docs.drush.org/en/8.x/install/)

 **Unshallow the installation package**